 For my guitar repair shop, the estimate is much lower: Just a 40% increase (10% *4) in the better location.
 Since a low percentage of my business comes from walk-ins, the improved foot traffic does little to boost my bottom line.
 In this scenario, I wouldn’t pay nearly as much for the better location.

-Foot Traffic Demographics: Measuring More Than Just a Tally
+Foot Traffic Demographics: Track More Than Just a Tally

 For example, let’s say you’re scouting locations for a new donut shop.
 Since you’re targeting commuters during the morning rush hour, you want to pay extra special attention to 6 AM – 10 AM traffic counts.
 One location could have more pedestrians overall, but if another has more in the AM, it’s probably a better choice.